stakater/nordmart-apps-gitops-config/README.md

 1) where to apps of apps?

 2) do we need to any differentiation between?
-- global operator installation
+- global operator installation    - sre
-- namespace scoped operator installation
+- namespace scoped operator installation  - team
 - CR creation or
 - application deployment